 NOTE: When I made this, I did not serve with tortilla chips.
 If you prefer to add tortilla chips to the dish by all means, do it!

-If you want to tone down the heat, refer to the recipe I linked above or you can omit the jalapeño and lessen the amount of chili powder and cayenne pepper.
+If you want to tone down the heat, omit the jalapeño and lessen the amount of chili powder and cayenne pepper.

 Let me know what you think of it if you make it in the comments below.

 If you like this post, please share and pin it on Pinterest.
 (If you hover over the image, the Pinterest button will be in the upper left corner.)
 I’ve created the below-custom pins for this post.